 Now that you’ve known almost everything about Polygels, you may still have some questions about how Poly Nail Gel is applied, how long do poly gel nails last, or where to find polygel nail kits.

 It is recommended that you use a Gelish 18g / 36W LED light as Polygel is manufactured to be cured all the way through at a wavelength of 395-405 nanometers.
 You can use another brand of LED light provided it is 36 W and has a valid wavelength of 395-405 nanometers.
 We do not recommend using UV light with Polygel.

 How Long Does It Take To Apply Polygel?

 With practice, the application can last for one color between 45 minutes to 1 hour and 15 minutes.
-Normal, set of roses and white can last 2 hours from start to finish.
+A normal, set of roses and white can last 2 hours from start to finish.
 It’s a very fast service, which means you can apply for more customers in one day!

 How Long Does Polygel Last?

-If properly applied, Polygel usually lasts 21 days before a nail salon maintenance is required.
+If properly applied, Polygel usually lasts 21 days and then you’ll need nail salon maintenance.